ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 flow control is enabled, and the limits described in the entirety of
 {{flow-control}} apply.

-If flow control is not enabled, an endpoint MUST treat receipt of any flow control capsules (see {{flow-control-capsules}}) as a session error of type WT_INVALID_CAPSULE.
+If flow control is not enabled, an endpoint MUST ignore receipt of any flow control capsules (see {{flow-control-capsules}}), since the peer might not have received SETTINGS at the time they were sent or packets might have been reordered.

 ## Limiting the Number of Simultaneous Sessions {#flow-control-limit-sessions}